|

 Thus he spoke and thus he died

-at 4.30 pm that afternoon and, attention lovers of the booze, was put in a cask filled
+at 4.30 pm that afternoon.
+Nelson was put in a cask filled

-with brandy to preserve the body.
+with brandy to preserve his body.
 The cask was brought to

 Gibraltar where the brandy was replaced by spirits of wine and